liuzubo/An-Interpretable-Slope-Displacement-Decomposition-Model/README.md

 # An Interpretable Slope Displacement Decomposition Model Based on BPNN
-The  Physics - Informed Neural Network (PINN) methods were employed to decompose slope displacement.
+The BPNN methods were employed to decompose slope displacement.
 This decomposition was carried out considering factors such as rainfall, blasting, creep, and excavation.

 ## Project Structure